Thinking of installing a biomass stove or boiler? There are a few things you might want to consider before making a decision.

 Pellet costs depend mainly on the size and method of delivery.
 If you have room for a large fuel store that will accept several tonnes of pellets at a time, delivered in bulk by tanker, you can keep the cost below £400 per tonne in most parts of the UK.

 Logs can be cheaper than pellets, but costs depend on the wood suppliers in your local area, as they can be expensive to transport.
 If you have room to store more than a year’s worth of logs, you can save money by buying unseasoned logs and letting them season for a year.

 Savings in carbon dioxide emissions are significant – up to 12 tonnes a year – when a biomass boiler replaces a solid (coal) fired system.

-However, if you currently have a newer and more efficient system, such as a modern condensing gas or oil boiler, a biomass boiler is likely to cost you more to run than your current system.
+If you currently have a modern condensing gas boiler, a biomass boiler is likely to cost you more to run than your current system.